Glasnow overpowers Yanks as Rays go to 7-1 vs NY this season

 TRAINER’S ROOM

 Rays: 3B Yandy Díaz was pulled with left hamstring tightness in the fifth and is day to day. … OF Austin Meadows was held out of the lineup for the second straight day with side soreness.
-Manager Kevin Cash said Meadows might be available to pinch hit and shouldn’t miss an extended period. … RHP Charlie Morton (right shoulder inflammation) will come off the injured list and start Wednesday against the Yankees. … LHP Cody Reed was activated after being acquired from Cincinnati on Friday.
+Cash said Meadows might be available to pinch hit and shouldn’t miss an extended period. … RHP Charlie Morton (right shoulder inflammation) will come off the injured list and start Wednesday against the Yankees. … LHP Cody Reed was activated after being acquired from Cincinnati on Friday.
 LHP Anthony Banda was designated for assignment and traded to the Giants for cash.

 Yankees: C Gary Sánchez was hit in the right hand by a foul ball in the fifth inning but stayed in the game. … OF Aaron Hicks was available a day after leaving a game with calf cramps but wasn’t in the starting lineup.
-He pinch hit in the ninth. … LHP Zack Britton (strained left hamstring) threw a bullpen Sunday and is expected to return in the next few days. … C Kyle Higashioka (right oblique strain) could be activated Tuesday.
+He pinch hit in the ninth and singled. … LHP Zack Britton (strained left hamstring) threw a bullpen Sunday and is expected to return in the next few days. … C Kyle Higashioka (right oblique strain) could be activated Tuesday.

 UP NEXT